 If you are anything like me, a morning routine is difficult to master.
 However, I do believe it can be done.
-A few weeks ago, I shared what I do the night before for a smoother morning.
+Previously, I shared what I do the night before for a smoother morning.

 Everything in that post has helped me master my morning routine.
 Without my night time routine, my morning is all sorts of crazy, which inevitably means that I am late for work.